 Charter; City of Alexandria.
 Shifts dates related to the election of the council and the school board to reflect the City's change to November elections.
-The bill provides that the city attorney may be the legal advisor to the school board with the concurrence of both the council and the school board.
-01/06/14 Senate: Prefiled and ordered printed; offered 01/08/14 14100764D 01/06/14 Senate: Referred to Committee on Local Government 01/20/14 Senate: Assigned Local Gov sub: Charter Notes: City position: support SB 327 Tuition, in-state; eligibility of undocumented persons.
-Patron: Marsden Summary as introduced:
+Also allows the city attorney to be the legal advisor to the school board with the concurrence of both the council and the school board.
+01/06/14 Senate: Referred to Committee on Local Government 02/04/14 Senate: Reported from Local Government (13-Y 2-N) 02/07/14 Senate: Read second time and engrossed

+Notes: City position: support

+SB 327 Tuition, in-state; eligibility of undocumented persons.

+Patron: Marsden

+Summary as introduced:

 In-state tuition; undocumented persons.
-Establishes that a student shall be eligible for in-state tuition if (i) he has attended a public or private high school in the Commonwealth for at least three years; (ii) he has graduated from a public or private high school in the Commonwealth or has received a General Education Development (GED) certificate in the Commonwealth; (iii) he has registered as an entering student or is enrolled in a public institution of higher education in the Commonwealth; (iv) has provided an affidavit to the institution stating that he has filed an application to become a permanent resident of the United States and is actively pursuing such permanent residency or will do so as soon as he is eligible; and (v) he has submitted evidence that he or, in the case of a dependent student, at least one parent, guardian, or person standing in loco parentis has filed, unless exempted by state law, Virginia income tax returns for at least three years prior to the date of enrollment.
-01/06/14 Senate: Prefiled and ordered printed; offered 01/08/14 14102169D 01/06/14 Senate: Referred to Committee on Education and Health 01/08/14 Senate: Assigned Education sub: Higher Education 01/23/14 Senate: Incorporated by Education and Health (SB249-McEachin) (13-Y 0-N) 01/23/14 Senate: Impact statement from DPB (SB327) Notes: City position: support SB 337 Alcoholic beverage control; winery, farm winery, etc., licensee to provide information to consumer.
-Patrons: McWaters, Ebbin and Petersen Summary as introduced:

-Alcoholic beverage control; certain licensees to provide information to consumer while on the premises of licensed retailers.
+Makes a student shall be eligible for in-state tuition if (i) he has attended a public or private high school in Virginia for at least three years; (ii) he has graduated from a public or private high school or has received a General Education Development (GED) certificate in Virginia; (iii) he has registered as an entering student or is enrolled in a public institution of higher education in the Commonwealth; (iv) has provided an affidavit to the institution stating that he has filed an application to become a permanent resident of the United States and is actively pursuing such permanent residency or will do so as soon as he is eligible; and (v) he has submitted evidence that he or, in the case of a dependent student, at least one parent, guardian, or person standing in loco parentis has filed, unless exempted by state law, Virginia income tax returns for at least three years prior to the date of enrollment.
+01/06/14 Senate: Referred to Committee on Education and Health 01/08/14 Senate: Assigned Education sub: Higher Education 01/23/14 Senate: Incorporated by Education and Health (SB249-McEachin) (13-Y 0-N) Notes: City position: support SB 337 Alcoholic beverage control; winery, farm winery, etc., licensee to provide information to consumer.
+Patrons: McWaters, Ebbin and Petersen Summary as introduced: Alcoholic beverage control; certain licensees to provide information to consumer while on the premises of licensed retailers.
 Allows any winery, farm winery, or wine wholesaler licensee to provide to adult customers of licensed retail establishments information about wine being consumed on such premises.
-01/14/14 Senate: Engrossed by Senate - committee substitute SB337S1 01/15/14 Senate: Read third time and passed Senate (38-Y 0-N) 01/20/14 House: Placed on Calendar 01/20/14 House: Read first time 01/20/14 House: Referred to Committee on General Laws Notes: City position: support SB 587 Virginia Human Rights Act; causes of action for age discrimination.
-Patron: Barker Summary as introduced:

-Virginia Human Rights Act; causes of action for age discrimination.
+01/15/14 Senate: Read third time and passed Senate (38-Y 0-N) 01/20/14 House: Referred to Committee on General Laws Notes: City position: support SB 587 Virginia Human Rights Act; causes of action for age discrimination.
+Patron: Barker Summary as introduced: Virginia Human Rights Act; causes of action for age discrimination.
 Provides that no employer employing more than five but less than 20 persons shall discharge any such employee on the basis of age if the employee is 40 years of age or older.
 Currently, the protection against age discrimination applies to an employer employing more than five but less than 15 persons.
 Federal law applies the same protection to workplaces with 20 or more employees.
-01/13/14 Senate: Referred to Committee on General Laws and Technology 01/20/14 Senate: Reported from General Laws and Technology (7-Y 6-N 1-A) 01/22/14 Senate: Constitutional reading dispensed (37-Y 0-N) 01/23/14 Senate: Read second time and engrossed 01/24/14 Senate: Read third time and passed Senate (25-Y 12-N) Notes: City position: support SJ 1 Constitutional amendment; marriage (first reference).
+01/24/14 Senate: Read third time and passed Senate (25-Y 12-N) 01/31/14 House: Referred to Committee on General Laws Notes: City position: support SJ 1 Constitutional amendment; marriage (first reference).
 Patrons: McEachin and Ebbin; Delegate: Simon Summary as introduced: